 The popular VPN brand, Private Internet Access (PIA) is the first to react to Yarovaya Law.
 The regulations have forced the tech company to make swift decision and pull it services out of Russia.
 PIA announced that in the wake of this new law, some of its servers have been seized by the Russian Authorities and it has discontinued its Russian Gateways.

-However, the VPN provider has assured its users that no data has been compromised as it does not keep any logs.
-Additionally, it has recommend all subscribers to update their desktop clients, Android apps, and download new OpenVPN configuration files.
-Since privacy and security is of top concern to PIA, it has pulled its services out of Russia and will no longer be doing business in Russia.
+However, the VPN providers have assured their users that no data has been compromised as it does not keep any logs.
+Additionally, it has recommended all subscribers to update their desktop clients, Android apps, and download new OpenVPN configuration files.
+Since privacy and security are of top concern to PIA, it has pulled its services out of Russia and will no longer be doing business in Russia.

 For all PIA users in Russia, you don’t need to panic as there are many alternatives still available.
 The VPN providers that we mentioned earlier in our list are still operating within Russia and do not keep any logs of users activities.